peterstace/geoconv/README.md

 | GeoJSON          | `geojson` | `{"type":"Point","coordinates":[151.2,-33.9]}` |                      |
 | Lon Lat          | `lonlat`  | `151.2,33.9`                                   | comma, space         |
 | Tile Coordinates | `tile`    | `21 1929379 1258703`                           | space, forward slash |

+# Open geojson.io

+If the `-o` flag is provided, then [geojson.io](geojson.io) will be opened with the geometry from the input loaded.